 In addition to these Terms and Conditions regarding the NETGEAR Responsible Disclosure Program (the "Program"), there may be additional restrictions depending upon applicable local laws.

-3. By submitting the security bug, you affirm that you have not disclosed and agree that you will not disclose the security bug to anyone other than NETGEAR.
-Absent NETGEAR's prior written consent, any disclosure outside of this process would violate this Agreement.
+- By submitting the security bug, you affirm that you have not disclosed and agree that you will not disclose the security bug to anyone other than NETGEAR.
+Any disclosure outside of this process would violate this Agreement.
 You agree that money damages may not be a sufficient remedy for a breach of this paragraph by you and that NETGEAR will be entitled to specific performance as a remedy for any such breach.
 Such remedy will not be deemed to be the exclusive remedy for any such breach but will be in addition to all other remedies available at law or equity to NETGEAR.

 NETGEAR RESERVES THE RIGHT TO MODIFY OR CANCEL THE NETGEAR RESPONSIBLE DISCLOSURE PROGRAM AT ANY TIME WITHOUT NOTICE.
 ALL PARTICIPANTS AND SUBMISSIONS ARE STRICTLY VOLUNTARY.
 THIS OFFER IS VOID WHERE PROHIBITED BY LAW AND IN PARTICIPATING, YOU MUST NOT VIOLATE ANY LAW.
 YOU ALSO MUST NOT DISRUPT ANY SERVICE OR COMPROMISE ANYONE’S DATA.